zzhou93/Stat585-at-ISU.github.io/_blog/04/LiJing.md

 - Describe what intervals, durations, periods, and instants are, and give one example for each that shows why we need these distinctions.

 Interval means from starting to ending point. e.g. From 1 am to 2 am.
+It should include two points.
 Duration means an exact number of seconds. e.g. The duration from 1 am to 2 am is 3600s.
+Duration only use unit as second.
 Period means units for human read. e.g. The period from 1 am to 2 am is 1 hour.
+The unit for period could be hour, week, month.
+It doesn't like durattion, which only use second.
 Instant means the exact time. e.g. 2019-02-08 20:00:00.
+It's only one point.
+It is important to distinguish between these things because when we use different functions in the lubridate package with same input, might got different result.

 - The `ggplot2` package works seamlessy with lubridate.
 Find a data set with dates and/or times, use lubridate to work with the dates/times, then plot a time-related aspect of the data and describe it.